uk-gov-mirror/alphagov.digitalmarketplace-runner/README.md

 ## Digital Marketplace Runner
-A utility script that will run your API/frontend repositories together and allow you to minimally interact with the running processes and their logs.
+A utility to run your API/frontend repositories together (and backing services if required), while allowing you to interact with the running processes and their logs.
 This script is primarily compatible with OSX; running against other OSs may require some care and consideration.
-At its simplest, as an existing developer, you should be able to clone this repo and simply type `make` to run all your checked out apps.
+At its simplest, as an existing developer, you should be able to clone this repo, run `make config` and edit the default config provided, then run `make` to bring up all your checked out apps.

-## Prerequisites / Assumptions
+## Prereqs
-* You have a pre-existing development environment, including eg:
+* You must have the following tools available in order to successfully use the DM Runner:
-  * Python 3 (with headers) installed globally with `pip` and `virtualenv` packages.
+  * Python 3 (including headers if appropriate) installed globally with `pip` and `virtualenv` packages.
-  * Backend services installed and running (as of writing: postgresql-9.6, elasticsearch-1.7, nginx, nodejs)
-  * Other dependencies with headers as appropriate (openssl, libssl-dev, libxml2-dev, libxslt-dev, libffi-dev, libyaml-dev, lib32ncurses-dev, postgresql-server-dev).
-Others may be required.
-  * Postgres populated with development data from Google Drive.
-  * Nginx bootstrapped with the required routing (eg from `digitalmarketplace-functional-tests/nginx/bootstrap.sh`).
-  * Nginx config installed at `/usr/local/etc/nginx/nginx.conf` (default location) **or** you have digitalmarketplace-functional-tests checked out alongside app repos.
-  * Your api/frontend repos should have relatively up-to-date code, containing Python 3 virtualenvs.
-  * Your api/frontend repos are checked out next to each other on your filesystem.
+  * Bower 1.8+; Node 6.10.3 installed; NPM 3+ installed and available in your path.
-  * You hav Nix installed (only required if you want to use it the runner's Nix option).
+  * You have Docker/*Docker for Mac 17.09+* installed (if you want backing services managed for you).

 ## Instructions
-### Fresh start
+1. Ensure your environment meets the requirements.
 1. Clone this repository into an empty directory (e.g. `~/gds`, `~/dm`, or whatever), so that you have something like `~/gds/dmrunner`.
-2. Run `make download`.
+2. Run `make setup` - follow instructions.
-3. Ensure all required dependencies are in place (including dev data in postgres).
-4. Run `make all`.

-### Existing repos
-1. Clone this repository to the same directory that contains your api/frontend repos.
-2. `cd` into the `dmrunner` repository.
-3. `make` to launch all digitalmarketplace apps that you have checked out.
-If any of your repos are newly checked out, or may have missing/out-of-date virtualenvs, use `make all`.
-4. Once the initial boot-up sequence is complete, you'll see a prompt.
-A number of commands are available to interact with your running processes.
-You also have command history available with arrow keys and tab completion for app names.
+4. Run `make` to bring up the Digital Marketplace locally.

 ## `make` commands
 ### Options
-* `make download` - Clones all api/frontend repositories.
+* `make setup` - Verifies your local environment is suitable and performs basic setup.
 * `make`/`make run` - Launches all repos using `make run-app`.
-* `make all` - Launches all repos using `make run-all`.
-* `make nix` - Launches all repos using `make run-app` inside the repo's `nix-shell`.
-* `make nix-all` - Launches all repos using `make run-all` inside the repo's `nix-shell`.
+* `make all` - Launches all repos with an initial `make run-all` to build eg frontend assets.

-## Arguments
-You can supply a number of optional arguments to `make` with `make ARGS='' <goal>`':
- * `--all` - use `make run-all` against each repository rather than `make run-app`
- * `--nix` - run each app through nix

 ## Commands
-After the apps have done their initial boot-up cycle, you have a few commands at your disposal:
+After the apps have done their initial boot-up cycle, you have a few commands at your disposal which are detailed below.
+There is tab-completion for app names and you can scroll up/down to see your command history.

 #### H / Help
 Print out a list of commands available to you.